Sex: Plants

 Like animals, land plants have specialized male and female gametes.
-In seed plants, male gametes are produced by reduced male gametophytes that are contained within hard coats, forming pollen.
+In seed plants, male gametes are produced by reduced male gametophytes that are contained within pollen which have hard coats that protect the male gamete forming cells during transport from the anthers to the stigma.
 The female gametes of seed plants are contained within ovules.
 Once fertilized, these form seeds which, like eggs, contain the nutrients necessary for the initial development of the embryonic plant.

 The flowers of flowering plants contain their sexual organs.
-Flowers are usually hermaphroditic, containing both male and female sexual organs.
-The female parts, in the center of a flower, are the pistils, each unit consisting of a carpel, a style and a stigma.
+Most flowering plants are hermaphroditic, with both male and female parts in the same flower or on the same plant in single sex flowers.
+About 5% of plant species have individual plants that are one sex or the other.
+The female parts, in the center of a hermaphroditic or female flower, are the pistils, each unit consisting of a carpel, a style and a stigma.
 Two or more of these reproductive units may be merged to form a single compound pistil, the fused carpels forming an ovary.
 Within the carpels are ovules which develop into seeds after fertilization.
 The male parts of the flower are the stamens: these consist of long filaments arranged between the pistil and the petals that produce pollen in anthers at their tips.
 When a pollen grain lands upon the stigma on top of a carpel's style, it germinates to produce a pollen tube that grows down through the tissues of the style into the carpel, where it delivers male gamete nuclei to fertilize an ovule that eventually develops into a seed.

 Some hermaphroditic plants are self-fertile, but plants have evolved multiple different self-incompatibility mechanisms to avoid self-fertilization, involving sequential hermaphroditism, molecular recognition systems and morphological mechanisms such as heterostyly.

 In pines and other conifers, the sex organs are produced within cones that have male and female forms.
 Male cones are smaller than female ones and produce pollen, which is transported by wind to land in female cones.
-The larger and longer-lived female cones are typically more durable, and contain ovules within them that develop into seeds after fertilization.
+The larger and longer-lived female cones are typically more durable and contain ovules within them that develop into seeds after fertilization.

 Because seed plants are immobile, they depend upon passive methods for transporting pollen grains to other plants.
 Many, including conifers and grasses, produce lightweight pollen which is carried by wind to neighboring plants.
 Some flowering plants have heavier, sticky pollen that is specialized for transportation by insects or larger animals such as hummingbirds and bats, which may be attracted to flowers containing rewards of nectar and pollen.
 These animals transport the pollen as they move to other flowers, which also contain female reproductive organs, resulting in pollination.